 Minutes of these meetings will include: - Summaries of public and ward member representations - A note of late written submissions that the Committee took into consideration - A summary of additional advice provided by officers

 Minutes of the Planning Committee need to include sufficient detail to justify the decision that is made and the planning reasons/justification for that decision.
 This is because the minutes of the meeting would be the sole source of explanation or justification used to defend any legal challenge against how a decision is made, or defending any planning appeal which results from Members coming to a decision which differs from the officer recommendation.

+Minutes of the Planning Committee will not name individual members of the public who speak on an application but if they are part of a body or organisation representing a group this can be minuted.
+For example, a residents association.

 Standard for Exempt minutes